-Cliffe Castle is one of ten venues on this nationwide tour and hosts four artworks: two video works, an immersive sound piece and a newly commissioned installation. the content of these works and their placement at Cliffe Castle aims to highlight a shared history between England and South Asia, bridging the gap between buildings of historic significance located across the country and the contemporary outcome of industrialisation in Bangladesh, India and Pakistan.
+Cliffe Castle is one of eight venues on this nationwide tour and hosts four artworks: two video works, an immersive sound piece and a newly commissioned installation. the content of these works and their placement at Cliffe Castle aims to highlight a shared history between England and South Asia, bridging the gap between buildings of historic significance located across the country and the contemporary outcome of industrialisation in Bangladesh, India and Pakistan.

 Situated in the former home of a Victorian millionaire who made his fortune from textile production and transportation, the two video works by Ravi Agarwal, Machine and The Mixer, highlight the vital role played by human labour in manufacturing, construction and ultimately the creation of wealth.
 Both films feature the hands of machine operators whilst never revealing their faces.
 Agarwal's concern for the lack of status of the labourer has a particular resonance within the wider region around Cliffe Castle, where Bradford's industrialist Samuel Cunliffe's treatment of employees led to strike action.
 Lister's employees went on to form the Bradford Labour Union which contributed to the formation of the Independent Labour Party, a forerunner of the modern Labour Party.